FIRST

-Dual-domainRaw denoiser adapts to noise variations and sRGB denoiser adapts to ISP variations.
+Dual-domainRaw denoiser -> noise variations | sRGB denoiser -> ISP variations.

 DualDn: Dual-domain Denoising via Differentiable ISP